m1lhaus/woofer/README.md

 ## Download

 For Windows there are available binary distributions.
-On Linux you can run Woofer like any other Python application by `woofer.py` or you can build your own binary distribution, which however will depend on your distribution (distribution branch).
+On Linux you can run Woofer like any other Python application by `woofer.py` or you can build your own binaries, which however will depend on your distribution (distribution branch).
 Because there are so many Linux distributions and even most popular Ubuntu-based distributions have major version differences (new compiler, etc.), no pre-build Woofer binaries will be available.
-However I am planning to make Ubuntu ppa.

 ### Binaries (Windows)

 Latest binary version for Windows can be found in [release section](https://github.com/m1lhaus/woofer/releases).
 This is a standalone version, no other libraries or VLC is needed!
-Newer versions than could be installed through built-in updater system (auto-updates feature).
+Newer versions then could be installed through built-in updater system (auto-updates feature).

 ### Run from source (Windows/Linux)